Presheaf automata: Paths

 \section{Paths}

-Next we define executions of presheaf automata as paths, by analogy to the paths generated by digraphs.
+Next, we define executions of presheaf automata as paths, by analogy to the paths generated by digraphs.
 It is convenient to start with an intuitive notion, using d-categories as index categories, where paths in presheaves appear as paths in their categories of elements.
-We then extend this definition and reformulate it in a functorial way.
-Throughout this section, $\cC$ indicates a d-category.
+We then extend this definition and reformulate it functorially.
+Throughout this section, $\cC$ is a d-category.

 \begin{df} A \emph{path} in a d-category $\cC$ is a sequence